Prichard Colón: Brain injury

-Colón and Williams fought for nine rounds, in the first five rounds of which Colón appeared to be ahead.
-Throughout the match, Williams repeatedly punched Colón in the back of the head illegally.
-Colón informed the referee, Joe Cooper, of the illegal punches to the back of his head, to which the referee replied "You take care of it."
-Colón hit Williams with a low blow, for which Colón was penalized 2 points.
+Colón and Williams fought for nine rounds, the first five rounds of which, Colón appeared to be ahead.
+Throughout the match, Williams repeatedly punched Colón in the back of the head despite this type of punch being illegal.
+During the bout, Colón repeatedly informed the referee, Joe Cooper, about the illegal punches to the back of his head.
+However, the referee dismissed Colón’s pleas and told him, “You take care of it.”
+Colón hit Williams with a low blow, for which Colón was penalized two points.
 After multiple illegal blows, Colón was knocked down for the first time in his professional career during the ninth round.
 Colón spoke to the ringside doctor between the rounds and stated he felt dizzy, but felt he could go on.
-The ringside doctor, Richard Ashby, cleared Colón and allowed the fight to continue.
+The ringside doctor, Richard Ashby, believed that Colón was going to “shake it off” and cleared him, allowing the fight to continue.
 Colón was disqualified after the ninth round, when his corner mistakenly removed his gloves thinking it was the end of the fight.
 Colón's corner claimed he was incoherent and experiencing dizziness.
-After the fight, Colón was vomiting and was taken to the hospital where he was diagnosed with brain bleeding.
+Colón was assisted to the dressing room by his mother, after which he vomited and collapsed.
+Colón was then taken to hospital via ambulance and was diagnosed with a left-sided subdural hematoma measuring 1.5 cm in diameter with 1.2 cm of midline shift.
+An emergency hemicraniectomy was performed to reduce brain swelling and evacuate the haematoma.
 As a result, Colón went into a coma for 221 days.